scaratozzolo/FA595_Midterm/README.md

 ## Available Services

-Available services can get found by performing a GET request on /nlp/services.
-A POST request on this endpoint will produce different results.
-More info below.
+### GET /nlp/services

+This endpoint will return a json object conatining information regarding the available services.

-The services available are as follows:
+The service available are as follows:

- - /nlp/services/all
+ - "all" : /nlp/services/all
- - /nlp/services/chat_bot
+ - "chat_bot" : /nlp/services/chat_bot
- - /nlp/services/next_word
+ - "next_word" : /nlp/services/next_word

+ The string in quotes can be used when defining a subset of services while perfoming a POST request on /nlp/services

 ### POST /nlp/services